Anika Collier Navaroli: Career

 In July 2022, after receiving a subpoena, Navaroli testified before the United States House Select Committee on the January 6 Attack about Twitter's tolerance for Donald Trump's behavior on the platform.
 At first, she testified anonymously under the pseudonym "J. Smith", and the Committee protected her identity by using a voice changer on portions of her audio testimony that were made public.
 In September 2022 she revealed her identity and testified again.
 Afterwards, she began to receive racist and sexist messages, as well as rape and death threats.
 In February 2023, she testified again about Twitter's internal policies in a hearing by the United States House Committee on Oversight and Accountability on the Hunter Biden laptop controversy.

 Navaroli later said she believed the hearings were a "real missed opportunity", and that the committee had not taken sufficient action with respect to social media companies' role in the January 6 attack. "[Social media companies'] role or their responsibility within that day and the events of that day, and the violence that occurred, has not been fully laid out" in the committee's report, she said.

 Navaroli later became a fellow at Stanford University, where she studied online moderation of hate speech and the impact on employees tasked with performing such moderation.
 In August 2023, she joined the Columbia University Graduate School of Journalism as a senior fellow.

+In January 2026, she was named the Craig Newmark Assistant Professor of Professional Practice and Director of the Craig Newmark Center for Journalism Ethics and Security.